Han Suyin: Biography

 Han Suyin was born in Xinyang, Henan, China.
 Her father was a Belgian-educated Chinese engineer, Chou Wei (周煒; pinyin: Zhōu Wěi), of Hakka heritage, while her mother, Marguerite Denis, was Belgian (Flemish).

 She began work as a typist at Peking Union Medical College in 1931, not yet 15 years old.
 In 1933 she was admitted to Yenching University where she felt she was discriminated against as a Eurasian.
 In 1935 she went to Brussels to study medicine.
 In 1938 she returned to China, and married Tang Pao-Huang (唐保璜), a Chinese Nationalist military officer, who was to become a general.
 She worked as a midwife in an American Christian mission hospital in Chengdu, Sichuan.
 Her first novel, Destination Chungking (1942), was based on her experiences during this period.
 In 1940, she and her husband adopted their daughter, Tang Yungmei.

 In 1944, she went with her daughter to London, where her husband Pao had been posted two years earlier as military attaché, to continue her studies in medicine at the Royal Free Hospital.
 Pao was subsequently posted to Washington and later to the Manchurian front.
 In 1947, while she was still in London, her husband died in action during the Chinese Civil War.

 She graduated with MBBS (Bachelor of Medicine, Bachelor of Surgery) with Honours in 1948 and in 1949 went to Hong Kong to practice medicine at the Queen Mary Hospital.
 There she met and fell in love with Ian Morrison, a married Australian war correspondent based in Singapore, who was killed in Korea in 1950.
 She portrayed their relationship in the bestselling novel A Many-Splendoured Thing (Jonathan Cape, 1952) and the factual basis of their relationship is documented in her autobiography My House Has Two Doors (1980).

 In 1952, she married Leon Comber, a British officer in the Malayan Special Branch, and went with him to Johor, Malaya (present-day Malaysia), where she worked in the Johor Bahru General Hospital and opened a clinic in Johor Bahru and Upper Pickering Street, Singapore.
-In 1953, she adopted another daughter, Chew Hui-Im (Hueiying), in Singapore.
+In 1953, she adopted a daughter, Chew Hui-Im (Hueiying), in Singapore.

 In 1955, Han contributed efforts to the establishment of Nanyang University in Singapore.
 Specifically, she served as a physician at the institution, having refused an offer to teach literature.
 Chinese writer Lin Yutang, the first president of the university, had recruited her for the latter field, but she declined, indicating her desire "to make a new Asian literature, not teach Dickens".